Loading…

 The parry character's slow start is not a problem.
 Floors 1-3 are designed to be cleared by any build.
 The parry character's difficulty comes from players expecting attack output they won't have.
 Accept that early floors clear slower and that the payoff comes when late-floor burst damage meets a parry-active build.

-Reroll faces are not utility faces — they're probability faces.
-The misread that makes reroll characters feel weak: treating reroll faces as "wasted" attack slots rather than as multipliers on synergy triggers.
-Before discarding this character for feeling weak, check if your current relic set has any "on specific outcome" triggers.
-If it does, reroll faces are charging those triggers faster.
+Heavy dice are not slow dice: they're replay fuel.
+The misread that makes the heavy dice character feel weak: treating Heavy-property pieces as plodding attack dice rather than as platforms for Flash-based replay loops.
+Before discarding this character for feeling weak, check if your current relic set has any Flash-type relics or replay triggers.
+If it does, your Heavy dice are multiplying those effects each time they are picked up and re-played.

 Taking relics that don't match your starting dice.
-A "trigger on three attack faces" relic is weak on a reroll-heavy or poison-focused character.
+A "trigger on three attack faces" relic is weak on the heavy dice or poison-focused character.
 The relic pool looks similar across runs; the right relics for each character aren't.
 Passing on a rare relic because it doesn't match your starting face type is correct.

 Abandoning the character's core face type.
 Players who pick the poison character and start replacing poison faces with attack faces because early floors reward attack output end up with a hybrid build that leverages neither.
 Commit to the starting face type through at least the first biome before adding secondary face types.